cefriel/coney/README.md

 ### Coney Enterprise Edition

-The Coney Enterprise Edition is mainly based on the open source components, but offers additional features:
+The Coney Enterprise Edition is mainly based on the open-source components, but offers additional features:
 - Multi-user and multi-project features to support hierarchies and access levels for surveys
 - Centralized console to access Coney components and browse projects and surveys
 - Link personalization for survey delivery (users, metadata, limit to number completions)